 I wanted to be a dancer, but had flat feet( literally) so I started photographing dancers instead.
 I haven't stopped .
 When I shared a studio on fifth avenue with my husband in NYC, We got to work with the beautiful dancers from American Ballet and NYC ballet.
 Later I found myself standing on the back of the stage at Kennedy Center in Washington photographing some of the world's best dancers, such as Buglesi dance.
 It was a huge thrill to look out and see that glorious stage and theatre.
 I really did have to pinch myself to believe it was not a dream.

 Weddings came later, when dancers started asking if I would shoot the weddings they were having.
 At first I resisted, but at the very first wedding I fell completely in love with the event and the process.
 The journey has continued and I never tire of a wedding day. ( I cry during ceremonies like a fool)

-- Cooking is a passion.If I am stuck inside with a big snow storm you can fine me making a Vat of soup-Chicken, gumbo or something that is new and different.
+Cooking is a passion.If I am stuck inside with a big snow storm you can find me making a Vat of soup-Chicken, gumbo or something that is new and different.

 Family and friends at the kitchen table is my idea of a great time.
 Add to this a fabulous meal, good drink and life is good.

 Weddings never get old. each and every wedding is a new and challenging experience, where I get to use all My creative and technical skill, year's of experience and the magic of the wedding, to create a artful collection.
 The collection that will tell Your story, beautifully.